 Most forgers are fairly clever, but some will often miss spell names, sign photos that were not available until after the stars death, or sign photos of vintage stars with a felt tip pen.
 I have personally seen Laurel and Hardy photos signed in felt tip pen, and this forger was one of the worst I have ever seen, and only survived about 6 months before a Trading Standards office in wales decided to take some swift action.

-As you can see, they are not very good! and most obviously, signed in felt tip pen, which were not even available when Hardy was alive, and very unusual when Stan was around.
+As you can see, they are rather laughable! and most obviously, signed in felt tip pen, which were not even available when Hardy was alive, and very unusual when Stan was around.
 Despite this, she had been able to sell this item as authentic, and possibly dozens of other similar ones to buyers on eBay.

 What was even more surprising was that when we found the photo it was still with the letter from the customer who had returned it for a refund.
 The customer had written a short but concise letter requesting a refund, as she believed the signatures must be fake, as she had reason to believe that the photo was produced after both Stan and Ollie had passed away, so therefore the signatures must be fake.
 No mention of the very wobbly signatures or the felt tip pen at all.